cristinagzz/bikesharing/README.md

 Data from Citi Bike can be used to find out how many people use the service, the lengths of the rides, bikes used by gender, and the day people use more ofter the bikes.
 In tableu we are ordering the data to make it more visual and easy to determine the bike sharing daskboards.

-You can find the project through [this](# bikesharing

 With 20,000 bikes and over 1,300 stations spread across Manhattan, Brooklyn, Queens, the Bronx, and Jersey City, Citi Bike is the largest bike share program in the US.
 Its an easy and reasonably priced way to move around town, and it was created with convenience in mind for short trips.

 Data from Citi Bike can be used to find out how many people use the service, the lengths of the rides, bikes used by gender, and the day people use more ofter the bikes.
-In tableu we are ordering the data to make it more visual and easy to determine the bike sharing daskboards.
+In tableu we are ordering the data to make it more visual and easy to determine the bike sharing data.

-You can find the project through [this](https://public.tableau.com/views/NYCCitiBikeChallenge_16647565401980/Story1?:language=es-ES&:display_count=n&:origin=viz_share_link).
+You can find the project through [this link](https://public.tableau.com/views/NYCCitiBikeChallenge_16647565401980/Story1?:language=es-ES&:display_count=n&:origin=viz_share_link)

 ## Dashboards